snjro/Digu/docs/getting-started-as-user/README.md

 ## [**Web application** (Need a server)](#web-application-need-a-server)

 To use Digu without installing, **you need (to set up) a server**.
 Digu is a semi-serverless application, it should start with opening a html file on your local environment with a browser in theory.
 However, it won’t work due to the violation of [Same-Origin Policy](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy).
-To comply this policy, you should use Digu with a server.
+To comply this policy, you need to use Digu with a server.
 I suggest the folowing methods, choose the one you prefer:
 |#|Method|Dificulty|
 |-|------|---------|
 |1|[Using GitHub Pages](#using-digu-with-github-pages)|easy|